Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-api-reference.md

 ## Get the extension version

-To return the current version of the ACPCampaign extension, use the following APIs:
+To return the current version of the Campaign extension, use the following APIs:

 {% tabs %}
 {% tab title="Android" %}